PjamaLama/my-next-app/TOTAL_ROW_CHANGES.md

 ## Migration Notes

-- **Existing sheets**: Will continue to work, but new data will be inserted at row 2
+- **Existing sheets**: Will continue to work, but new data will be appended to the end
-- **Total rows**: Should be moved to row 3 for optimal compatibility
+- **Total rows**: Can remain in their current position, no need to move them
 - **N8N integration**: Will automatically receive cleaner data without total rows
 - **Frontend**: Will display cleaner data without total rows interfering